-Cirrocumulus are a relatively rare cloud forming ripples which may resemble honeycomb.
+Cirrocumulus is a relatively rare cloud, forming ripples which may resemble honeycomb.

 Height of base: 20,000 - 40,000 ft